Guiladg/flixxoBackChallenge/README.md

 npm i
 ```

-This steps will download all the development files, and install the dependencies.
+This steps will download all the development files and install the dependencies.

 ### Database